 - $2.26 million judgment for false arrest.
 Caleb’s client had been falsely accused by her neighbor, a sheriff’s department detective, of attempting to run over the neighbor’s daughter with her car.
 She was arrested, lost her job, and faced years in prison based on the accusation.
 Video evidence proved that the accusation was meritless, and the court issued a judgment of factual innocence in favor of Caleb’s client.
 Caleb then filed a civil rights lawsuit under 42 U.S.C. section 1983, alleging that the accusation was malicious and retaliatory, and part of a long-running dispute between the neighbors after Caleb’s client had complained to the sheriff’s department that the detective was parking her cars in the client’s driveway, and driving across her driveway and lawn, so she wouldn’t have to move her cars in her own driveway.
 Caleb’s client was so afraid of her neighbor after the false accusation that she was driven out of her own house and forced to relocate.
 The evidence at trial showed that the detective had intervened with a sheriff’s department sergeant after the initially responding deputies had determined that no arrest was necessary—a fact which had not been mentioned in the arrest reports.
 After trial in federal district court, the jury found that the detective had maliciously used her official authority to procure Caleb’s client’s wrongful arrest, and awarded damages of $2.265 million, one of the largest civil rights judgments of the year.

 - Charges dropped, client declared factually innocent by court.
 Caleb is one of only a few lawyers in California who have won multiple contested motions for a judicial determination of factual innocence under Penal Code section 851.8.
 Being accused of a crime brings a lot of collateral consequences, even if the charges are dropped or the defendant is acquitted.
 Section 851.8 is the only way for a person accused of a crime to obtain a final court order finding that he or she is actually innocent of the charges.
 But the motions are very rarely granted, because the law sets a very high standard, essentially the converse of the “beyond a reasonable doubt” standard in a criminal prosecution: the petitioner has to prove based on the evidence that no reasonable person could believe he committed the offense alleged.
 Courts very rarely grant the motions, particularly when the prosecution opposes them.
 And the prosecution almost always opposes them, even when it drops the charges or loses at trial.
 Caleb is one of only a few lawyers in California who has prevailed in factual innocence motions over government opposition, and he’s done so in high-profile cases.
-Here are two examples:
+Here are three examples: